alanng10/Secane/Docue/Web/a.md

 Web program that has not shown any view frame, shown console by default.

+Web program may shown more than 1 view frame.

 Web program main arg is from 1 query string param in Uri.

 Web program shown status in console inf it exit.